Javascript Madness: Introduction

 seven year vacation,

-Opera's developers have always been speedy and
+Opera's developers was always speedy and nimble.

 different bugs, new bugs are introduced, and sometimes a